Aziz3010/calculator/README.md

-# calculator
+# Simple-Calculator
-Practice on JS
+Practice on Javascript